aamadmi3439/spam_classifier/README.md

 # spam_classifier
-to classify spam in emails
+To classify spam in emails.
+This project is made as for the task submission during my internship at CODE CLAUSE Technologies